More Money, More Problems? How to Manage Your Finances in Recovery

 Mountainside M Logo By Mountainside

-various coins and calculator placed on desk in front of calendar
+various coins and calculator placed on desk in front of calendar for financing

 Managing money can be difficult for many people, but perhaps even more so for a person in addiction recovery.
 During the course of active addiction, any money an individual had was spent on their substance of choice.
 Personal financial management was a low priority.
 Now, in recovery, however, knowing how to properly save, budget, and spend money are essential life skills.
 Making smart financial choices can help a person in recovery reduce their stress and concentrate on their well-being.